ViperSLM/crispy-doom/README.md

 * Tag 666/667 events are stored inside of it's own function (VSLM_TriggerTag666)

-* Support for scripts which can be loaded from a WAD or as a loose file, powered by Lua (LuaJIT v2.1)
+* Support for scripts which can be loaded from a WAD or as a loose file, powered by Lua (either Lua or LuaJIT)

+* Enemy randomizer which can be enabled by typing the cheat 'random' and then starting a new game

-* All new functions added are inside of it's own source file (vslm.c) and are called through externs.
+* All new functions added are inside of it's own source files (in the vslm folder) and are called through externs.
 Functions related to Lua are prefixed with 'L_' and are stored in it's own source files (i_lua.h and i_lua.c)